VoidsVictor/atlas/README.md

 - [ ] Fix inconsistencies and security issues
 - [ ] Refactor the code
-- [ ] Implement concurency and parallel processing
+- [ ] Implement concurrency and parallel processing
 - [ ] Make the data section robust by making it a class
     - [ ] Have the ability to store transactional data